joamaro97/configure-ad/README.md

 <img src="https://i.imgur.com/qvsH7qx.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
 Now that Active Directory is installed on the domain controller VM, it is time to create new Organizational Units and Users.
-With the Active Directory Users and Computers console open, right click on the domain you created (in my case, ernestotest.com) and make a new Organizational Unit (OU).
+With the Active Directory Users and Computers console open, right-click on the domain you created (in my case, labtest.com) and create a new Organizational Unit (OU).
 I have created two Organizational Units, _EMPLOYEES and _ADMINS.
-The reason behind this naming scheme is because a Powershell script will be utilized later.
-Within the _ADMINS OU, I created a new User called Jane Doe.
-Jane's account will be given administrative privileges through the use of a Security Group.
-To grant admin privileges to a User, right click on the user and open their Properties.
-Click Member Of then Add to apply the appropraite security group.
-In this case, I added Jane to the Domain Admins security group.
-From now on, I will be using Jane's account to make any further changes.
-I will be logging off as labuser and log in as jane_admin.
+I named them like this because the Powershell script will be used later.
+Within the _ADMINS OU, I created a new User called John Doe.
+John's account will be given administrative privileges through the use of a Security Group.
+To grant admin privileges to a User, right-click on the user and open their Properties.
+Click Member Of, then Add to apply to the appropriate security group.

+In this case, I added John to the Domain Admins security group.
+From now on, I will be using John's account to make any further changes.
+I will log off as a lab user and log in as john_admin.
 </p>
 <br />